Automated Market Makers for Decentralized Finance (DeFi): Existing models for prediction market makers

 by honestly reporting his believed probability estimate, where $D({\bf p}_2||{\bf p}_1)$ is the relative entropy or Kullback Leibler distance between the two probabilities ${\bf p}_2$ and ${\bf p}_1$.
 An LMSR market can be considered as a sequence of logarithmic scoring rules where the market maker (that is, the patron) pays the last participant and receives payment from the first participant.

 Equivalently, an LMSR market can be interpreted as a market maker offering $|\Omega|$ securities where each security corresponds to an outcome and pays \$1 if the outcome is realized \cite{hanson2003combinatorial}.
 In particular, changing the market probability of $\omega\in\Omega$ to a value ${\bf p}(\omega)$ is equivalent to buying the security for $\omega$ until the market price of the security reaches ${\bf p}(\omega)$.
-As an example for the decentralized financial (DeFi) automated market maker on blockchains, assume that the market maker offers $n$ categories of tokens.
+As an example for the decentralized financial (DeFi) AMM on blockchains, assume that the market maker offers $n$ categories of tokens.
 Let ${\bf q}=(q_1, \cdots, q_n)$ where $q_i$ represents the number of outstanding tokens for the token category $i$.
-The market maker keeps track of the cost function
+The market maker keeps track of the cost function $C({\bf q})=b\ln\sum_{i=1}^ne^{q_i/b}$ and a price function for each token